 - A waiver should be a standalone document, not included within another document.

-- The title of a waiver or release should clearly state what it is.
+- The title of a waiver or release must clearly state what it is.

-- A waiver should warn of the risks being accepted and provide a clear description of the potential harm associated with the activity.
+- A waiver must warn of the risks being accepted and provide a clear description of the potential harm associated with the activity.

-- A waiver should advise the participant or parent cosigner that they agree to assume the risk of their participation and affirm that acceptance is voluntary.
+- A waiver must advise the participant or parent cosigner that they agree to assume the risk of their participation and affirm that acceptance is voluntary.